-Spots under the skin may be less visible compared to blackheads or your standard angry pimple, but they’re certainly no easier to deal with.
+Breakouts that form deep under the skin may be less visible compared to blackheads or your standard angry pimple, but they’re certainly not easier to deal with.
 Often, they're far more painful too.
-Also known as cystic acne, or blind pimples, spots that stay under the skin can be seriously tricky to get rid of.
+Also known as cystic acne or "blind pimples," spots that stay under the skin can be seriously tricky to get rid of.

 “The main difference between cystic acne and the common pimple is that cystic acne forms well below the surface of the skin and produces what is called a nodule, which is the bumpy, hard, tender cyst that is the hallmark of this type of acne,” Benjamin tells us.
 And if you’ve been thinking that those deeply burrowed spots are the worst kind of all, you’d be right.

 “Cystic acne is the most severe, painful form of inflammatory acne,” explains Benjamin.
 “It develops into large, firm, red blemishes that usually have no visible ‘head’ on the surface of the skin.
 But although it’s not as common as blackheads and pustules, for the millions of people who suffer from cystic acne, the damage is both physical and emotional.”

 So what makes cystic acne such a nightmare?
 It’s all to do with how deeply they form below the skin's upper layer, says Benjamin.
 “Like milder forms of inflammatory acne, cystic acne consists of oils, fluids and white blood cells.
 Because they form so deep below the surface of the skin, however, the likelihood of damage and scarring, even if left alone, is much higher.
 The reason for this is that the pressure from such deep inflammation causes the entire follicle to collapse, trapping the base of the hair follicle under the skin and causing infection.”